The Phuncky Feel One

 "The Phuncky Feel One" is the second single of rap group Cypress Hill's self-titled debut album.
-It was released in 1991 as a single and featured the previous single of the album, "How I Could Just Kill a Man" as a B-side.
-It's produced by the producer of Cypress Hill, DJ Muggs and is three minutes and twenty-eight seconds long.
-The song also topped the Hot Rap Singles's charts.
+It was released in 1991 as Double A-Side single alongside "How I Could Just Kill a Man".
+The two songs topped the Billboard Hot Rap Singles chart and were collectively the top rap singles of 1992, taking the top spot on the Billboard Year-End Hot Rap Singles of 1992.

 An extended version of this track appears on the UK CD single of "When the Shit Goes Down".